Vermont Wage Garnishment Laws

 How much of my wages can be garnished in Vermont?

 It depends on the debt.
-For a consumer credit judgment, Vermont protects the greater of eighty-five percent of weekly disposable earnings or forty times the federal minimum wage, leaving at most fifteen percent reachable.
-For a general, non-consumer judgment, the protection is the greater of seventy-five percent or thirty times the federal minimum wage, matching the federal standard.
+Under 12 V.S.A. section 3170(b)(2), a consumer credit judgment leaves the greater of eighty-five percent of weekly disposable earnings or forty times the federal minimum hourly wage exempt, so at most fifteen percent is reachable.
+Under section 3170(b)(1), a general non-consumer judgment leaves the greater of seventy-five percent or thirty times the federal minimum hourly wage exempt.
+Both floors are keyed to the federal hourly rate, not to Vermont’s own higher minimum wage.

 What is a consumer credit transaction under Vermont law?

-It is debt extended to an individual for personal, family, or household use, as defined in the federal Truth in Lending framework.
-Credit cards, personal and auto loans, retail installment contracts, and most financed medical debt qualify, placing them on Vermont’s more protective eighty-five percent track under 12 V.S.A. section 3170.
+Section 3170(b)(2) borrows the definition from 15 U.S.C. section 1602: a transaction in which the party to whom credit is offered or extended is a natural person, and the money, property, or services are primarily for personal, family, or household purposes.
+Credit cards, personal and auto loans, retail installment contracts, and most financed medical debt qualify, placing them on Vermont’s more protective eighty-five percent track.

 Can a Vermont court reduce my garnishment for hardship?